Peterande/SAST/README.md

 Detectron2 is not strictly required but speeds up the evaluation.

 ## Required Data
-To evaluate or train RVT you will need to download the required preprocessed datasets:
+To evaluate or train SAST you will need to download the required preprocessed datasets:

 <table><tbody>
 <th valign="bottom"></th>